khangaerospace/Training/How to make a pull request/README.md

-# How to use Github
+# How to use Github Desktop

 Github is a powerful tool for software engineers to collaborate and perform version control.
 This document will teach students how to make a pull request using Github Desktop.